jakelever/civicmine/README.md

 git clone https://github.com/jakelever/civicmine.git
 ```

+It uses the [BioText](https://github.com/jakelever/biotext) project which downloads and converts the biomedical research literature into the [BioC XML](http://bioc.sourceforge.net/) format.
+You'll need to clone it and run the conversion scripts.

-The dependencies can be installed with the command below.
+The code dependencies can be installed with the command below.
 You also need to install the [scispacy](https://allenai.github.io/scispacy/) language model.

 ```
-pip install kindred pubrunner scispacy pip install https://s3-us-west-2.amazonaws.com/ai2-s2-scispacy/releases/v0.2.4/en_core_sci_sm-0.2.4.tar.gz
+pip install kindred snakemake scispacy zenodo_get pip install https://s3-us-west-2.amazonaws.com/ai2-s2-scispacy/releases/v0.2.4/en_core_sci_sm-0.2.4.tar.gz
 ```